 - Lost cargo loads

 Truck drivers and trucking companies have a responsibility to take great care in preventing dangerous truck accidents.
-Failing to do so can result in a truck accident and can lead to liability (financial responsibility) for injuries, losses, and deaths.
+Failing to do so can lead to liability for injuries, losses, and deaths.
+Our truck accident attorneys in Waterbury will hold them accountable for your hardships.

-Parties Who Can Be Held Responsible for a Truck Accident in Connecticut
+Who Is Liable for a Truck Accident in Connecticut?

-Connecticut uses a conventional fault system for financial responsibility for injuries, property damage, and other losses that result from a truck accident.
-This means the party most responsible for causing the truck accident will have to pay for injuries and losses.
+Connecticut uses a conventional fault system for financial responsibility for injuries.
+This means the party most responsible for causing the truck accident will have to pay for injuries and losses, and that is often the truck driver.

-Most truck accident lawsuits name the trucking company as the defendant.
+Many truck accident lawsuits also name the trucking company as a defendant.
 The company is responsible for ensuring the reasonable safety of its trucks and drivers through practices such as proper driver training, background checks, and fleet maintenance.

 The company is also vicariously responsible for the actions of its on-duty employees, including truck drivers.
 If a truck driver causes a crash as an employee of the company, the company will bear vicarious liability.